elixirscript/elixirscript/README.md

 ### Example projects
 * [hello](https://github.com/bryanjos/hello) Shows using Phoenix + Elixirscript with file watching
 * [elixirscript frontend boilerplate](https://github.com/bryanjos/elixirscript-project-boilerplate) A boilerplate project for elixirscript frontends
+* [elixirscript react example](https://github.com/bryanjos/elixirscript_react) An example of using with React

 #### Using with Brunch
 There is a plugin for using ElixirScript in your Brunch project